rromanotero/minios/README.md

 One of the design goals of MiniOS was that it should be "functional".
 Meaning, one should be able to use it to build stuff.
 So, even though, MiniOS is very minimal, and you could say "it's missing parts", you can still use it.
 It works!
 The parts that are written do not randomly break.
 As long as you are aware of certain constraints (e.g. don't go beyond the max number of processes; or tell the kernel to run something that isn't an app; that'll break it!).

 What exactly can you build?
 Still exploring this.
-One example is MCU robots, such as [this one](https://www.youtube.com/watch?v=Tp8fJ_0Ap_s).
+One example is MCU robots, such as [this MiniOS-based robot](https://www.youtube.com/watch?v=Tp8fJ_0Ap_s).

 # On what platforms does it run?